AdobeDocs/marketo.sv-SE/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/set-google-adwords-conversions-in-the-revenue-model.md

    ![](assets/image2015-2-26-16-3a40-3a2.png)

-1. Välj den **AdWords Conversion** som du vill mappa till Marketo-scenen.
+1. Välj **AdWords Conversion** som du vill mappa till Marketo-scenen.

    ![](assets/image2015-2-26-16-3a46-3a15.png)